Aashishishish/NID_P5JS_AashishAnand/DAY 1/Day1-Peace/Documentation.md

 I wanted to capture that feeling.

 I used Circles to form a sacred geometry/flower of life inspired form.
 The colours-mild, soft and easy on the eyes.

+I used multiple such arrangments to form the final composition

 ![alt text](AashishAnand.png)